Nonlinear interaction theory for parametrically-excited spin-wave modes in confined micromagnetic systems: Steady-state P-mode regimes and stability under two-tone excitations

 We now observe that the sign of the former factor is controlled by the product $s^+_h s^+_n$ (the other factors are nonnegative).
 Moreover, by using eqs.\eqref{eq:saturation amplitude mode h type 1}-\eqref{eq:saturation amplitude mode n type 1} in the latter equation to express $\epsilon'_h + s^+_h \epsilon_\mathrm{crit,h}=2\omega_h N_{hh} A_h^2$ and $\epsilon'_n + s^+_n \epsilon_\mathrm{crit,n}=2\omega_n N_{nn} A_n^2$, one obtains that the sign of the second factor is controlled by the quantity $N_{hh}N_{nn}-N_{hn}^2$.
 By combining these two results, one can derive the instability condition:

-that is strikingly simple and effective to show that, for any coupled regime $c_{++}$ sufficiently close to the boundaries of its existence region $T_{++}$, the instability is controlled by the values of the NFS coefficients.
+that is remarkably simple and effective to show that, for any coupled regime $c_{++}$ sufficiently close to the boundaries of its existence region $T_{++}$, the instability is controlled by the values of the NFS coefficients.

-Thus, one can conclude that P-modes $c_{++}$ are unstable in the following conditions: \begin{quote} $c_{++}$ is unstable close to $c_{++}\equiv u_h$ or $c_{++}\equiv u_n$ in $T_{++}$ if $s^+_h s^+_n (N_{hh}N_{nn}-N_{hn}N_{nh}) <0$. \end{quote}
+Thus, one can conclude that P-modes $c_{++}$ are unstable in the following conditions: \begin{quote} $c_{++}$ is unstable close to $c_{++}\equiv u_h$ or $c_{++}\equiv u_n$ in $T_{++}$ if $s^+_h s^+_n (N_{hh}N_{nn}-N_{hn}^2) <0$. \end{quote}

-Following the same line of reasoning considering $c_{+-},c_{-+},c_{--}$ P-modes lying close enough to the related pairs of lines expressing continuity with $u_h,u_n$, one can see that, in their regions of existence, the aforementioned coupled regimes behave as follows: \begin{quote} $c_{+-}$ are unstable close to line $c_{+-}\equiv u_h$ for excitations in $T_{+-}$ if $s^+_h s^-_n (N_{hh}N_{nn}-N_{hn}N_{nh}) <0$. \\ $c_{-+}$ are unstable close to line $c_{-+}\equiv u_n$ for excitations in $T_{-+}$ if $s^-_h s^+_n (N_{hh}N_{nn}-N_{hn}N_{nh}) <0$. \\ $c_{--}$ are never stable. \end{quote} The above statements deserve a comment.
+Following the same line of reasoning considering $c_{+-},c_{-+},c_{--}$ P-modes lying close enough to the related pairs of lines expressing continuity with $u_h,u_n$, one can see that, in their regions of existence, the aforementioned coupled regimes behave as follows: \begin{quote} $c_{+-}$ are unstable close to line $c_{+-}\equiv u_h$ for excitations in $T_{+-}$ if $s^+_h s^-_n (N_{hh}N_{nn}-N_{hn}^2) <0$. \\ $c_{-+}$ are unstable close to line $c_{-+}\equiv u_n$ for excitations in $T_{-+}$ if $s^-_h s^+_n (N_{hh}N_{nn}-N_{hn}^2) <0$. \\ $c_{--}$ are never stable. \end{quote} The above statements deserve a comment.
 In fact, they arise from the fact that the continuity conditions corresponding to stable uncoupled regimes are only $c_{+-}\equiv u_h$ and $c_{-+}\equiv u_n$, respectively.
 These lines correspond to a single side of the associated triangular region $T_{+-}$ (resp $T_{-+}$) where coupled regimes $c_{+-}$ (resp. $c_{-+}$) exist.
 As a consequence, considering the coupled regime $c_{--}$, the critical lines $c_{--}\equiv u_h, c_{--}\equiv u_n$ intersecting at the vertex $O_{--}$ would imply the continuity condition between the coupled mode $c_{--}$ and unstable uncoupled modes $A_\mathrm{h-,unc}^2$ and $A_\mathrm{n-,unc}^2$ that are never stable under any excitation condition.
 Finally, we notice that instability conditions for coupled regimes $c_{+-},c_{-+}$ are coincident since $s^+_h s^-_n=s^-_h s^+_n$.

 It is also important to remark that the fulfillment of the above conditions guarantees the instability of the considered P-modes, but the converse is not true since they have been derived from a necessary condition for stability.